jason301c/ptv-api-python/README.md

 ### Manually
 1. Download the folder `ptv_api`.
 2. Install the required packages using `requirements.txt`.

    ```bash
    pip install -r requirements.txt
    ```

 ## Setup
-Firstly, you are going to need a pair of Developer ID and API key from [Public Transport Victoria](https://www.ptv.vic.gov.au/footer/data-and-reporting/datasets/ptv-timetable-api/)
+You are going to need a pair of Developer ID and API key from [Public Transport Victoria](https://www.ptv.vic.gov.au/footer/data-and-reporting/datasets/ptv-timetable-api/)
 ### Option 1: .env file
 - Create a file named __'.env'__ in the same directory where you import __'ptv_api'__.
 - The contents should follow the format of __'.env_sample'__.